 Belly fat can cause rashes to develop since the skin folds over other areas of skin, creating a warm, moist environment for bacteria, fungus and yeast to thrive.
 The medical term is for this condition is intertrigo.
 Intertirigo is quite common in individuals with overweight and obesity, according to DermNet NZ.
 The rashes created by skin folds can become so severe that the rash can permanently damage your skin tissue.

 Intertrigo can cause the skin to become red, itchy, scaly and dry.
 The skin may even crack and bleed, according to the Mayo Clinic.
 Depending upon the type of rash caused by skin folds, you can experience rashes in small patches or the rash may run the entire length of the skin fold.
 If the rash becomes severe enough, it can burrow deep under the skin, affecting outer and inner layers of skin tissue.

 Since the folds can trap moisture, bacteria and fungus, you may develop a bacterial infection such as atopic dermatitis or a fungal infection such as a yeast infection or athlete's foot.
-You could also suffer from contact allergic dermatitis from using a particular soap, lotion or body spray.
+You could also have contact allergic dermatitis from using a particular soap, lotion or body spray.
 Folliculitis may also be present where ingrown hairs happen to develop under a fold of skin.